kkga/kkga/work/webflow.md

 [Webflow](https://webflow.com) is a "no-code" web platform.

 I joined the team as one of the first two designers in 2015.
-Over the past six years, I have contributed to the development of numerous new features and enhancements for the [Webflow Designer](https://webflow.com/designer).
+Over the next six years, I have contributed to the development of numerous new features and enhancements for the [Webflow Designer](https://webflow.com/designer).
 My work has included designing layout systems and creating animation and interaction